sjbrown/misc_work/genesis/rules.md

 #### Finishing the song

-For every song part in the song, this process is repeated: the starting player takes 1-3 dice, rolls them, places them in the Dice Pool, then each player with a square in the column chooses and places a die.
+For every *Song Part* in the song, this process is repeated: the starting player takes 1-3 dice, rolls them, places them in the Dice Pool, then each player with a square in the column chooses and places a die.

-After a *song part* is complete, there will usually be one unchosen die.
+After a *Song Part* is complete, there will usually be one unchosen die.
 That die stays in the Dice Pool.
 When the *song* is over, the Dice Pool is cleared.

-You cannot play an original more than once per gig.
+You cannot play an original more than once per Gig.

 #### Technical difficulties